core-coin/go-core/README.md

 Which will start mining blocks and transactions on a single CPU thread, crediting all proceedings to the account specified by `--corebase`.
 You can further tune the mining by changing the default energy limit blocks converge to (`--targetenergylimit`) and the price transactions are accepted at (`--energyprice`).

+#### Send the transaction

+This is guide how to send the transaction with go-core client.

+- Start go-core Client

+`./gocore --verbosity 2 --nat any console`

+- Get latest transaction // for nonce [0x0] // 0 = first; 1 = second; …

+Same tx nonce with a higher fee may be a replacement.

+`web3.xcb.getTransactionCount("cb…")`

+> Expected result: number

+- Compose transaction

+web3.toOre(1) is value in Cores

+energyPrice is the default in ores, default one nucle

+`var tx = {nonce: '0x0', energy: 21000, energyPrice: 1000000000, to : "cb…", value: web3.toOre(1), from: "cb…"}`

+> Expected result: undefined

+- Unlock account

+`personal.unlockAccount("cb…")`

+> Enter Passphrase or enter
+> Expected result: true

+- Sign transaction with the private key

+`var txSigned = xcb.signTransaction(tx)`

+> Expected result: undefined

+- Return Raw transaction for streaming later

+`txSigned.raw`

+> Expected result: Raw transaction

+- Stream transaction (online)

+`xcb.sendRawTransaction(txSigned.raw)`

 ## Issue Labels

 ### Priority